-(2) Adjustments for the sale by us of shares of class A common stock pursuant to this offering based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and the application of the estimated net proceeds from this offering to pay a portion of the demand note and any proceeds remaining from this offering after paying a portion of the demand note to cash and cash equivalents as if the initial public offering had occurred on December 1, 2005.
-In addition, the impact of the increased weighted average shares outstanding to the earnings per basic and diluted common share has been reflected.
+(2) Adjustments for the sale by us of shares of class A common stock pursuant to this offering based on an assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, and the application of the estimated net proceeds from this offering to pay a portion of the demand note and any proceeds remaining from this offering after paying a portion of the demand note to cash and cash equivalents as if the initial public offering had occurred on December 1, 2005.

-- (3) Adjustments for the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowing under a new credit facility we intend to enter into on the date of this prospectus together with our available cash as if the borrowing under the new credit facility and payment of the demand note had occurred on December 1, 2005.
-The interest expense related to the new credit facility is based on an assumed interest rate of 8.0%.
-A 0.125% increase (decrease) in the assumed interest rate would increase (decrease) the interest expense related to the new credit facility by approximately \$381,000. - (4) On October 24, 2007, subject to completion of this offering, our Board of Directors approved the Amended and Restated Certificate of Incorporation, which included: (i) authority to issue 850,000,000 shares of stock, consisting of 500,000,000 shares of class A common stock, par value \$0.01 per share, 250,000,000 shares of class B common stock, par value \$0.01 per share, and 100,000,000 shares of preferred stock, par value \$0.01 per share; and (ii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per-share computations included in the accompanying financial statements have been restated to reflect the reclassification.
+(3) Adjustments for the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowing under a new credit facility we intend to enter into simultaneously with the completion of this offering as if the borrowing under the new credit facility had occurred on December 1, 2005.
+The interest expense related to the new credit facility is based on an assumed interest rate of LIBOR + % and an assumed LIBOR rate of %.
+A 0.125% increase (decrease) in the assumed interest rate of LIBOR + % would increase (decrease) the interest expense related to the new credit facility by approximately \$